khugg/khugg.github.io/README.md

 - [License](#license)

 ## Introduction
-My Portfolio is a React.js application that serves as an online portfolio to showcase my work, skills, and achievements.
-It provides an overview of my background, displays my projects, and offers a way to contact me.
+My Portfolio summarizing my background and goals in cloud engineering.

 ## Features
 - About Me: An overview of my background, skills, and experiences.